 What is Emergency Nurse Practitioner:

 An ENP is a senior emergency department nurse who has been specially trained to treat minor injuries.
-Emergency Care Practitioners are qualified to assess, diagnose, treat and discharge patients with certain injuries without having to refer to a doctor.
+ENPs are qualified to assess, diagnose, treat and discharge patients with certain injuries without having to refer to a doctor.

 Emergency Nurse salary / Pay: